Key Takeaways

 Committed to providing proactive autism support, we recognise that each person has unique needs, and our support workers make it their mission to provide exceptional and tailored at-home care.
 With personalised care plans designed with the individual, their family, and healthcare professionals, you can rely on our person-centred support.

-We provide CQC-regulated care across the UK, with offices in Bristol, Slough, Somerset, and the Midlands.
+We provide CQC-regulated care across the UK, with offices in Bristol, South East, Somerset, and the Midlands.

 Live the life you deserve with Leaf Complex Care, and contact us today.